 Nani delivers perfection in teaching a complete understanding of traditional music, dance, and arts of Ghana.
 A native of this music-and-dance culture, Nani Agbeli lives and breathes his craft and excels at entertaining, educating, and preserving Ghana's rich cultural heritage.

 Nani's hands-on teaching style enables students to achieve their highest potential while exploring the vibrant and dynamic musical arts of Ghana.
-Beginners will learn the basic fundamentals and develop an understanding of Ghanaian music and dance, while intermediate and advanced students will enhance and master their technique and skills.
+Beginners will learn the basic fundamentals and develop an understanding of Ghanaian music and dance, while intermediate and advanced students will enhance and master their techniques and skills.
 Nani guides each student step-by-step through every nuance of style, detail of movement, and precision of technique, regardless of their music or dance background.

 "Nani is one of those rare teachers who can inspire you, make you laugh, and demand more from you—all in one lesson.
 It’s an unbeatable combination for anyone who wants to learn African music or dance."